Gadfly

 What kind of animal is Gadfly?

-Close up of a fly on a table with a light shining behind it and a starburst in the background
+A close-up of a fly perched on a table, with the warm glow of light shining from behind it, creating a striking starburst effect in the background.

 A gadfly is a type of fly that belongs to the family Oestridae, also known as botflies.